Today’s technology has enabled us to provide cognitive-behavioral therapy through bots and automate many human tasks.

 - Video Sessions vs. Voice Calls: You can read your client’s energy better via video and build a relationship faster.
 Quenza will introduce video conferencing in Q1 of 2022.

 - Regular Client Feedback: Getting frequent feedback from your client lets them know that you care about their opinion and that you’re willing to make changes to the therapy process.
-The Quenza platform lets you collect client feedback after every session using The Session Rating Scale.
+The Quenza platform lets you collect client feedback after every session using The Effectiveness of Session Evaluation.

 - In-Depth Discovery Exercises: Online tools help you learn more about your client as you can easily send many exercises and questionnaires before and after sessions.
 The Quenza Expansions library has many reusable activities that you can use for this purpose.